nicolaskyejo/maji_ya_mchicha/README.md

 #### About
-A REST API (only GET requests) for some purpose...
+A REST API (only GET requests) for an unknown purpose...

 #### Requirements
 ##### Strictly required